 If your credit report is wrong, write a letter to ask the credit reporting agency (CRA, agency) to investigate.
 The agency must investigate your claim within 30 business days.
 The agency will ask the creditor to review its records.
 If the agency thinks your claim is “frivolous or irrelevant,” it does not have to investigate.
 If the credit reporting agency learns the credit report was wrong, it must correct your report.1 You can use the “investigate my report” letter.

-If you disagree with the results of the credit bureau’s investigation, write a short statement.
+If you disagree with the results of the CRA’s investigation, write a short statement.
 In the statement, explain why you disagree with the report.
-The credit reporting agency must include your statement each time it sends out your credit report.
+The CRA must include your statement each time it sends out your credit report.
 2

 Negative information can only be on your credit report for a certain amount of time.

 - Credit card debt must come off your report after 7 years.

 - Bankruptcy filings must come off your credit report after 10 years.
 3